 The wettability tests were also used to evaluate the chemical stability of the bond.
 Two sets of samples were prepared (i) the first one consisting of modified samples of titanium or stainless steel as aforementioned and (ii) the second one of titanium or stainless steel with a deposited layer of the polymer modified under the same conditions but without the grafting step on the surface (i.e. metal/alloy with deposited PEG only).
 Both sample sets were soaked in deionized water for 30 min, air-dried, and measured by the goniometer one more time.
-The changes in WCA were measured at different positions and repeatedly for 30 times.
+The changes in WCA were measured at various positions and repeatedly for 30 times.
 The establishment of chemical bonding will protect the polymer from being dissolved in water and will keep the WCA stable at hydrophilic values.
 In the case of missing chemical bonding, the polymer dissolves and the goniometer reading should indicate significant changes in WCA.

 Further, we have studied the bacterial anti-adhesive activity of the prepared materials.
 For this purpose, two bacterial strains were chosen: i) Escherichia coli (E. coli, DBM 3138) as a model of Gram-negative bacteria and Staphylococcus epidermidis (S. epidermidis, DBM 2124) as a model of Gram-positive bacteria.
 Both bacterial strains were from the microorganism collection of the Department of Biochemistry and Microbiology at the UCT Prague (Czech Republic).
 To assess the bacterial anti-adhesive potential of the prepared materials, we used the drop plate method similarly as reported in [29-31].
 First, Luria-Bertani (LB) liquid medium was inoculated with one colony-forming unit (CFU) of either E. coli or S. epidermidis and cultivated in an orbital shaker at 120 rpm at 37 °C for 18 h.
 Then, the inocula were diluted in phosphate-buffered saline (PBS, sterile) of pH = 7.4 to achieve three concentrations, i.e., 8×108, 4×107, and 1×104 of E. coli and S. epidermidis per mL.
-The evaluated samples were immersed into the bacterial suspensions and tested in triplicates.
+The evaluated samples were immersed into the bacterial suspensions and evaluated in triplicates.
 Then, the samples were incubated at room temperature for 1, 4, and 24 h while gently shaking.
 After these time points, 25-μL aliquots in five technical replicates were taken from each sample (after gentle mixing), loaded onto pre-dried LB agar plates, and incubated at 37 °C for 24 h.
 As a control, bacteria cultivated only in PBS, without a material sample addition, were used as well as bacterial suspensions cultivated with pristine Ti and pristine SS.
 After the 24-h incubation, the numbers of CFU of each bacterial strain were counted using Image J software.

 In addition, to examine the bacteria incubated with the evaluated materials in greater detail, an SEM analysis of the samples was performed.
-Briefly, after 24 h of incubation, the samples were gently washed with 1 mL of PBS and fixed using the mixture of 2 % formaldehyde with 2.5 % glutaraldehyde in PBS for 4 h, at RT (ca 23 °C).
+After 24 h of incubation, the samples were gently washed with 1 mL of PBS and then fixed using the mixture of 2 % formaldehyde with 2.5 % glutaraldehyde in PBS for 4 h, at RT (ca 23 °C).
 After that, the samples were gently washed with PBS two times and then dehydrated similarly as described in refs.
 [32-34].
 Briefly, the samples were incubated with ethanol solutions in water for 10 min in the following order: ethanol: water (v/v): 50, 60, 70, 80, 90, and 98 %.
-Then, hexamethyl disiloxane (Sigma Aldrich, USA) was added for 10 min twice, removed and the samples were dried at 37 °C for 16 h, which was followed by sputtering of a 5-nm platinum layer, and then studied by (SEM) at 10 different positions.
+After that, hexamethyl disiloxane (Sigma Aldrich, USA) was added for 10 min twice, and then got removed and then the samples were dried at 37 °C for 16 h, which was followed by sputtering of a 5-nm platinum layer, and then studied by (SEM) at 10 different positions.

-3. Results
+3. Results and Discussion